 The use of hot and cold can help ease the discomfort of contractions during natural childbirth.
 An easy way to apply heat is through rice socks, which you can make yourself for around $5.
 Simply heat the rice sock in the microwave for 2 minutes, and it will provide about 20 minutes of moist heat.
 A hot water bottle is another useful option.

 Cool pressure can be applied by purchasing one of a variety of soft, flexible ice packs.
 (Look for one that is large enough to cover mom’s lower back.)
 Or, you can freeze water bottles and your partner can use them to apply cool, rolling pressure to your lower back.
-Latex hospital gloves filled with ice are another option that are commonly used in the hospital in a pinch, especially on the perineum after birth.
+Latex hospital gloves filled with ice are another option that is commonly used in the hospital in a pinch, especially on the perineum after birth.

 (Note: When using heat and cold, use caution and avoid applying the tools directly to your skin.)